mikependon/RepoDB.NET/pages/features/implicitmapping.md

 - [PropertyMappedNameCache](/cacher/propertymappednamecache)
 - [TypeMapCache](/cacher/typemapcache)

+> Use the [FluentMapper](/mapper/fluentmapper) class to simplify the implementation of the entity mappings.

 #### Class Name Mapping

 Use the [ClassMapper](/mapper/classmapper) class to manage the mappings of the class into its equivalent object in the database (ie: Table, View).